zahoruiko/React-Native-Obtaining-Device-Location-Data/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# An example of obtaining a device location data in a cross-platform React Native Application (iOS and Android)
+# An example of retrieving device location data in a React Native application (iOS, Android)

 # Getting Started